sillybytes/sillybytes/about.md

 ### The Venabili keyboard

-Take a look here: [venabili.sillybytes.net](https://venabili.sillybytes.net).
+Take a look at it's own front page here: [venabili.sillybytes.net](https://venabili.sillybytes.net).
 It's a custom mechanical keyboard developed from the ground up.
 I use it as my daily driver and couldn't be happier.